 Organizations are selected to host local collaboratives, and, in the past 20 years, 42,500 have been connected.
 And they’ve helped 20,200,000 girls!
 They’re also aiming to increase that collaboration number by 25% by 2027.

 NMS seeks to improve the way STEM subjects are taught by increasing the number of high school science and math teachers with degrees in the subjects they’ll teach.
 Hand-in-hand with this mission, NMS seeks to foster interest in math and science at an early age so students are more engaged with science coursework.

-While NMS seeks to improve STEM involvement among all under-representedstudents, they recognize the importance of changing the way STEM is taught so that it appeals more to girls.
+While NMS plans to improve STEM involvement among all under-represented students, they also recognize the importance of changing the way STEM is taught so that it appeals more to girls.

 3. Women in Engineering Proactive Network

-WEPAN “works to transform culture in engineering education to attract, retain, and graduate women.”
 To this end, WEPAN supports a network of female engineering students at over 150 campuses across the country, reaching 60 percent of the female engineering student population.
-The main mission of the network is to make the atmosphere of engineering–in college and beyond–more amenable to women.
+They have several initiatives geared towards making the field more accessible to women.
+Meanwhile, they also aim to make the atmosphere of engineering – in college and beyond – more amenable to women.

 4. Million Women Mentors